Norman Vincent Peale: Theological critique

-Episcopal Church theologian and later bishop, John M. Krumm, criticized Peale and the "heretical character" of his teaching on positive thinking.
+Episcopal Church theologian and future bishop John M. Krumm criticized Peale and the "heretical character" of his teaching on positive thinking.
 Krumm cites "the emphasis upon techniques such as the repetition of confident phrases... or the manipulation of certain mechanical devices", which he says "gives the impression of a thoroughly depersonalized religion.
 Very little is said about the sovereign mind and purpose of God; much is made of the things men can say to themselves and can do to bring about their ambitions and purposes."
 Krumm cautions that "The predominant use of impersonal symbols for God is a serious and dangerous invitation to regard man as the center of reality and the Divine Reality as an impersonal power, the use and purpose of which is determined by the man who takes hold of it and employs it as he thinks best."

 Theologian Reinhold Niebuhr, professor of applied Christianity at the Union Theological Seminary, reported similar concerns about positive thinking.
 "This new cult is dangerous.
 Anything which corrupts the gospel hurts Christianity.
 And it hurts people too.
 It helps them to feel good while they are evading the real issues of life."

-Liston Pope, dean of Yale Divinity School, agreed with Neibuhr.
+Liston Pope, Dean of Yale Divinity School, agreed with Neibuhr.
 "There is nothing humble or pious in the view this cult takes of God.
 God becomes sort of a master psychiatrist who will help you get out of your difficulties.
 The formulas and the constant reiteration of such themes as "You and God can do anything" are very nearly blasphemous."

-G. Bromley Oxnam, a Methodist bishop in Washington D.C., also weighed in.
+G. Bromley Oxnam, a Methodist bishop in Washington D.C., also weighed in with his concerns.
 "When you are told that if you follow seven easy rules you will become president of your company, you are being kidded.
 There just aren't that many openings.
 This kind of preaching is making Christianity a cult of success."

-A. Powell Davies, pastor of All Souls' Unitarian Church, Washington D.C., added his view: